 Phulkari is the embroidery native to Punjab, a product of women painstakingly spending hours together sewing silken threads in striking geometric patterns.
 Phulkari itself means ‘flower work’ and a cloth embroidered with the work is called a ‘bagh’ or garden to signify the colourful flower-like motifs on the cloth.
 The base cloth is coarse cotton and is often brightly coloured like red, yellow, etc. Women wear them on special occasions like festivals and weddings.
 Traditionally, women sewed them at home for personal use and handed them over as heirlooms to their daughters.
 Today, many women create these masterpieces for sale and you can pick up one of them as a valuable souvenir when in Punjab.

 Awesome things Punjab is famous for that demand a visit

-This list of places to see, things to buy and events to experience is a starter pack for all amazing and unique things that Punjab has to offer.
-Be sure to check out each one, including the awesome wildlife sanctuaries in the state.
+This list of places to see, things to buy and events to experience is a starter pack for all the amazing and unique things that Punjab has to offer.
+Be sure to check out all the specialties of Punjab, including the awesome wildlife sanctuaries in the state.
 Only a visit to Punjab and its cities and villages will give you a taste of its culture and people!

 Get Trip101 in your inbox